kmoskwiak/buffer-id/README.md

 ## Use
 Create store and pass some options to it.
 For example idStore with options:
-* idLenggth = 3
+* idLength = 3
 * indexRange = 256

 will be able to create ids of length 3 where first id will be [0,0,0] and last [255,255,255].
-That gives 16777216 possilbe ids.
+That gives 16777216 possible ids.

 ```js